 - All orders created at the same time will be included in a single webhook payload.

 The On Orders Shipped and On Item Shipped webhook types relate to shipment data.
-These webhooks are triggered when a new outbound shipping label is generated for an order.
-The webhooks will not be triggered for fulfillments - either through a fulfillment partner like FBA/Shipwire or created by using the Mark as Shipped action.
+These webhooks trigger when a new outbound shipping label is generated for an order.
+The webhooks will not be triggered for fulfillments - either through a fulfillment partner like FBA/Shipwire or one created by using the Mark as Shipped action.

 - If creating shipments individually, each shipment will trigger its own webhook.